LLM Reference

 Claude 3.7 Sonnet vs o1-pro

 Claude 3.7 Sonnet (2024) and o1-pro (2024) are frontier reasoning models from Anthropic and OpenAI.
-Claude 3.7 Sonnet ships a 200K-token context window, while o1-pro ships a 200K-token context window.
+Claude 3.7 Sonnet ships a 200k-token context window, while o1-pro ships a 200k-token context window.
 On pricing, Claude 3.7 Sonnet costs $3/1M input tokens versus $150/1M for the alternative.
-This comparison covers specs, pricing, capabilities, benchmarks, provider availability, and production fit.
-It focuses on practical selection signals rather than broad model-family marketing.
+This comparison covers specs, pricing, API access, capabilities, benchmarks, input and output token costs, and production fit for coding and agent workloads.

 Claude 3.7 Sonnet is ~4900% cheaper at $3/1M; pay for o1-pro only for provider fit.